memph1024/swapdex-documentation/docs/get-started/transfer-balances.md

 ### <b>Existing Recovery Info</b>

-Currently, SwapDex does not use the <a href="https://substrate.dev/docs/en/knowledgebase/runtime/frame#recovery" target="_blank">Recovery Pallet</a>, so this is probably not the reason for your coins having existing references.
+Currently, SwapDEX does not use the <a href="https://substrate.dev/docs/en/knowledgebase/runtime/frame#recovery" target="_blank">Recovery Pallet</a>, so this is probably not the reason for your coins having existing references.

-On SwapDex, you can check if recovery has been set up by checking the `recovery.recoverable(AccountId)` chain state.
+On SwapDEX, you can check if recovery has been set up by checking the `recovery.recoverable(AccountId)` chain state.
 This can be found under `Developer > Chain state` in <a href="https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fws.swapdex.network#/explorer" target="_blank">Substrate Explorer App</a>.

 ### <b>Existing Non-SDX Assets</b>

-Currently, SwapDex does not use the <a href="https://substrate.dev/docs/en/knowledgebase/runtime/frame#assets" target="_blank">Assets Pallet</a>, so this is probably not the reason for your tokens having existing references.
+Currently, SwapDEX does not use the <a href="https://substrate.dev/docs/en/knowledgebase/runtime/frame#assets" target="_blank">Assets Pallet</a>, so this is probably not the reason for your tokens having existing references.

 ## <b>From the Accounts Page</b>
 ---